katewhee/networking-course/_pages/lab_setup.md

 I even have it format my code on save.

 ![Setting to format on save]({% link assets/format-on-save.png %}){:width="80%"}

+If you are working on the labs remotely (SSHing into a computer), I *strongly* recommend you figure out how to use [VS Code's remote development](https://code.visualstudio.com/docs/remote/ssh){:target="_blank"}.
+It is a very powerful way of developing on a remote machine while making it look like everything is local.
+Spending some time now will save you a lot of time later...
+I promise.

+## Terminal

+A theme in this class will be setting up your environment so that it matches your preferences, making your life easier.
+This is true with your terminal app—set it up so that it brings you joy (as much as a terminal app can) and works with your habits.

+My highly opinionated set up involves using [zsh](https://en.wikipedia.org/wiki/Z_shell), [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), and [Powerlevel10k](https://github.com/romkatv/powerlevel10k).
+If you would like read more about my setup, you can go [here](https://byunetlab.notion.site/Phil-s-Computer-Setup-0722e33e22e74460aa53f58d5f2babb8).

 ## Git Repositories